djherbis/times/README.md

 * Windows XP does not have ChangeTime so HasChangeTime = false, however Vista onward does have ChangeTime so Timespec.HasChangeTime() will only return false on those platforms when the syscall used to obtain them fails.
+* Also note, Get(FileInfo) will now only return values available in FileInfo.Sys(), this means Stat() is required to get ChangeTime on Windows

 Installation
 ------------